handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 ## Array of objects with custom data schema

-When you use object data binding, Handsontable needs to know the data structure to create when you add a new row.
+When using object data binding, Handsontable needs to know what data structure to create when adding a new row.
 If your data source contains at least one row, Handsontable will figure out the data structure based on the first row.

-In case you want to start with an empty data source, you will need to provide the **dataSchema** option that contains the data structure for any new row added to the grid.
-The below example shows custom data schema with an empty data source:
+In a scenario where you start with an empty data source, you will need to provide the **dataSchema** option containing the data structure for any new row added to the grid.
+The example below shows a custom data schema with an empty data source:

 ::: example #example6
 ```js